Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 780 Ti, in theory, should perform quite a bit faster than the GeForce GTX 950 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 780 Ti should in theory be a lot superior to the GeForce GTX 950 overall. (explain)

-Texel RateThe GeForce GTX 780 Ti is much (about 327%) better at AF than the GeForce GTX 950. (explain)
+Texel RateThe GeForce GTX 780 Ti should be a lot (more or less 327%) better at texture filtering than the GeForce GTX 950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison